softcon17/getting-started/session-activity/STEP 3 - Push it!.md

 > the quickest way to disable this checking when developing is to install the 'Allow-Control-Allow-Origin' chrome extension, then toggle it on.
 Don't forget to toggle it off when
 > you have finished your local testing :)

-So there have it, weve not done a real transaction in our microservice.
+So there have it, we've not done a real transaction in our microservice.
 Its about time we got that GET endpoint working then... so on to the next step.